otherjoel/cookbook-pollen/README.md

 You’ll get the most use out of this book (and the online events) if you have already completed the excellent tutorials in [Pollen’s main documentation][1].

-The book is currently not yet live anywhere on the web.
-If you have Pollen installed you can clone this repo and run `raco pollen start -l` to see it in your web browser on your local machine.
+If you have Pollen installed, you can clone this repo and run `raco pollen start -l` from within the `cookbook` folder to see it in your web browser on your local machine.

 ## Contributing